conal/quotes/quotes.md

 "If people do not believe that mathematics is simple, it is only because they do not realize how complicated life is." - John von Neumann

-"The two Virtues of Equanimity and Compassion become more available to the person whose ego-shell has been smashed--either by great suffering or by great love--or by both." - Richard Rohr
+"The two Virtues of Equanimity and Compassion become more available to the person whose ego-shell has been smashed---either by great suffering or by great love---or by both." - Richard Rohr

 "Don't ask what the world needs.
 Ask what makes you come alive, and go do it.
 Because what the world needs is people who have come alive." - Howard Thurman